fawolfmann/bert_extractor/README.md

 # BERT Data Extractor
-Python module to extract and preprocess data for BERT Classification.
+Python module to extract and preprocess data for BERT classification.

-This package contains two types of extractors, one for Text Classification and other for Token Classification, each of them is extracting an associated dataset.
-It can also be extended to use other NLP problems.
+In this package, you will find two types of extractors, one for Text Classification and another one for Token Classification, each of them extracts an associated dataset.
+It can also be extended to use with other NLP problems.

-BERT requires specific format as inputs.
-A BERT model needs a tokenized words, the tokenization depends on which BERT model is selected, all BERTs models are defined [here](https://huggingface.co/transformers/pretrained_models.html), also all of this BERTs models can be use in this package setting it in the configuration file.
+BERT requires specific format as input.
+A BERT model needs tokenized words, the tokenization depends on which BERT model is selected.

-## Install
+All BERTs models are defined [here](https://huggingface.co/transformers/pretrained_models.html).
+All of these BERTs models can be used in the package setting in the configuration file.

+# Installation
+## Installation with Poetry (Recommended)

-To install i used [Poetry](https://python-poetry.org/docs/) as environment isolation and dependencies solving tool.
+This package was developed with [Poetry](https://python-poetry.org/docs/) as an environment isolation and dependencies solving tool.

 To install Poetry download the source and run it:

-install:
+install and add it to the shell:
 ```
 $ curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python -
+$ source $HOME/.poetry/env
 ```

-uninstall Poetry:
+to uninstall Poetry:
 ```
 $ python get-poetry.py --uninstall
 $ POETRY_UNINSTALL=1 python get-poetry.py